Shamdan17/Bricking_Bad/operation-contracts/all-operation-contracts-merged.md

 **Preconditions:** The user is on the account creation screen

 **Postconditions:**
-* An *Account* instance is created
+* An *Account* instance was created
-* Account.user becomes Username
+* Account.user became Username
-* Account.password becomes Password
+* Account.password became Password

 ---

-# Contract CO7: createAcc
+# Contract CO7: createNewAcc

 **Operation:** createNewAcc